hsgweon/pipits/README.md

 1.3 Reference datasets
 ----------------------

-There are two reference datasets to download:
+There are two (or three) reference datasets to download:

 1. **UNITE fungal ITS reference trained dataset.
 UNITE 7.1 (2016-08-22) **